OpenStackweb/osf-website/src/pages/membership/join-individual.md

     Join over 110,000 community members from 187 countries to advance the future of open source.
-Everyone is welcome—the Open Infrastructure community is inclusive and diverse, and all members agree to the Open Infrastructure Open Infrastructure <a href="">Community Code of Conduct</a>.
+Everyone is welcome—the Open Infrastructure community is inclusive and diverse, and all members agree to the Open Infrastructure
+    <a class="code-conduct" href="#">Community Code of Conduct</a>.
     There are two types of accounts: Individual Member accounts, which include certain rights and responsibilities, and Community accounts, which are more limited.
   image: /img/join-individual/hero-individual.png
 individualMember:
   display: true